ravomaniry/old-android-dashbaord/README.md

 # Android Car Dashboard

-A modern Android car dashboard application that receives real-time vehicle data via Bluetooth and displays it on a tablet interface.
+A modern Android car dashboard application that receives real-time vehicle data via HTTP from an ESP32 server and displays it on a tablet interface.
 The app calculates trip metrics on-device using GPS location data.

 ## Features